fpoirotte/fpoirotte.github.io/src/blog/Various thoughts on Composer.rst

 flexibility.

 This feature has always been available in Composer.
-In fact, it was one of the first few features highlighted on nelm.io `about Composer and Packagist`_.
+In fact, it was one of the first few features from Composer and Packagist to be `highlighted on nelm.io`_.
 Still, this feature is very underused in my opinion.

 Take logging for example.
 Almost every piece of code I've come across recently